eclipse-emfcloud/coffee-editor/README.md

 Now you can start the Theia Demo app using the following command (or change the host port to your preferences):

-    docker run -it -p 0.0.0.0:3000:3000 coffee-editor:latest yarn start
+    docker run -it -p 0.0.0.0:3000:3000 coffee-editor:latest

-Next, open a browser pointing to localhost:3000/#/coffee-editor/backend/examples/SuperBrewer3000 in your host.
+Next, open a browser pointing to localhost:3000/#/coffee-editor/client/workspace/SuperBrewer3000 in your host.
 You should see a Theia application with an example project being loaded.
-Refer to the README.md in the workspace for more details on how to use the example project.
+Refer to the `Getting Started` widget in the right area of the application for more details on how to use the example project.

 ### Docker Image information